Parent and carer workshops

 If you miss a workshop or want to watch it again you can find all of our parent workshops on the NSFT Mental Health YouTube channel

 This workshop is for parents of school aged children to help them understand anxiety better.
-The session covers: what is anxiety, why anxiety, how it affects the brain, how it affects the body, how itimpacts on what we do and don’t do and how parents can support their children/adolescents who might be struggling with anxiety.
+The session covers: what is anxiety, why anxiety, how it effects the brain, how it effects the body, how it impacts on what we do and don’t do and how parents can support their children/adolescents who might be struggling with anxiety.
+All dates are via Zoom.

 Supporting young people with challenging behaviour